Lowe and Meadows hit home runs, Rays beat Red Sox 5-4

 The Red Sox are 2-17 against the Rays, Yankees and Atlanta, and are 14-14 against everyone else.

 Arroyo tied it at 4 on his two-run drive in the seventh off Glasnow.
-The Rays starter had a finger on his pitching hand looked at during the fifth.
+The Rays starter had an issue with bleeding on the back of his right thumb that was looked at during the fifth.

+“If I don’t cut my nails for a while, when I throw my curveball and my heater, it snags the back of my skin,” Glasnow said.
+“I called him (the trainer) out there to put like surgical glue on it and it helps, but apparently MLB has a rule that you can’t put anything on a pitcher’s (throwing) hand or something.”

+“So, I was just throwing bloody baseballs during COVID,” Glasnow added.
+“That should probably be a change.
+I went into the (dugout) tunnel after (the inning) and put like surgical glue on it and it was good.
+It’s fine now, it’s cool.”

 Manuel Margot had a two-run double off Chris Mazza during a three-run fourth that put the Rays up 4-2.
 Ji-man Choi strained his left hamstring while scoring on Nate Lowe’s single earlier in the inning.